-A daily task for the SE08 participants was the development of an experimental severeweather forecast within a regional domain selected by the participants.
-The size of the regional domain was held fixed at roughly 1200 by 900 km, but was moved daily to a region deemed likely to experience convective weather during the forecast period (see Fig. 2 for an example of the regional domain and an experimental forecast).
+A daily task for the SE08 participants was developing an experimental severe weather forecast within a regional domain selected by the participants.
+The size of the regional domain was held fixed at roughly 1200 km imes900 km, but was moved daily to a region deemed likely to experience convective weather during the forecast period (see Fig. 2 for an example of the regional domain and an experimental forecast).
 The objective evaluation of the model output discussed herein focuses on the area encompassed by these regional domains and to the 31 days on which an experimental forecast was issued (see Fig. 1 for the center points used for the regional domains during the SE08).
 This focuses the quantitative evaluation to specific regions known to be relatively favorable for severe convective weather throughout the period examined.
-The objective measures for each forecast field include the mean error (bias) and the root mean squared error (RMSE) between the filtered model fields and the filtered RUC analyses over all grid points within the regional domain at a given time or over a specified time period, depending upon the particular analysis.
+The objective measures for each forecast field include the mean error (bias) and the rootmean-square error (RMSE) between the filtered model fields and the filtered RUC analyses over all grid points within the regional domain at a given time or over a specified time period, depending upon the particular analysis.